pkardas/notes/books/head-first-design-patterns/notes.md

 > Encapsulates a request as an object, thereby letting you parametrize other objects with different requests,
 > queue or log requests, and support undoable operations.

-A null object is useful when you don;t have a meaningful object to return, and yet you want to remove the responsibility of handling null from the client, e.g. `NoCommand` - surrogate and does nothing when its execute method is called.
+A null object is useful when you don't have a meaningful object to return, and yet you want to remove the responsibility of handling null from the client, e.g. `NoCommand` - surrogate and does nothing when its execute method is called.

 Command Pattern can be taken into the next level by using e.g. Java's lambda expressions.
 Instead of instantiating the